 When workforce plans are tracked improperly, line managers end up having to fight for more budget in the middle of the year.
 And if they don’t get the funding needed to make the hire, they may leave a critical position empty until the next year, resulting in higher costs due to lost productivity and missed business targets, or they may resort to hiring contingent workers who bring all sorts of other costs and risks with them.

 This leads to situations such as that of a company with 20,000 employees — and 9,000 extra positions.
-The budgeting by position process led them to have 29,000 potentially funded positions in an organization with 20,000 actual people — if you estimate that each position has a budget of $100,000, then that was $900 million that the company set aside unnecessarily for people — instead of having it (or some of it) available for strategic business initiatives, such as new product development.
+The budgeting by position process led them to have 29,000 potentially funded positions in an organization with 20,000 actual people.
+If the average budgeted cost for each positions is $50,000, then there is potentially $450 Million of approved cost that the company is struggling to track.
+In addition, a portion of this money is “locked” inside the budget and therefore, is not available for strategic business initiatives such as new product development.

 Applying Business Analytics to Workforce Plan Tracking